Adair County High School

 Daily Work: Group work, individual work, activities, and homework will all be tallied for a separate quiz grade every 3 weeks.
 In order to receive credit all work must completed and turned in on time.
 Homework can be completed using the resources available on your Schoology page (see Schoology section below).

 Tests: At the end of each instructional unit, a summative assessment will be given to determine comprehension of the material.
 Tests will be multiple choice, constructed response, or a combination of both.
 Tests may also be given in the form of a culminating activity, in which case you should give your best effort.
 Keeping an organized folder is crucial to performing well on the exam(s).
-Corrections may be made to tests no later than 1 week after the original score is recorded.
+Test corrections may be made no later than 1 week after the original score is recorded.
 Further directions will be given at the time of completion.

 Extended School Services (ESS): tutoring will be made available throughout the school year for those who desire more one-on-one instruction or are at risk of failing.
 Recommendations for ESS may be made to school officials at the teacher’s discretion followed by a phone call to the parent/guardian.